-Eateries can be found in almost every corner of every street in Hong Kong, so understandably it can be challenging to avoid eating out, especially when you live or work in an area where restaurants and ready to eat foods are so available!
-While eating out on such a regular basis can have an adverse impact on your health, you can take charge by paying attention to what you plan to order and how much you eat.
+Restaurants can be found on every street in Hong Kong, so understandably it can be challenging to avoid eating out, especially when you live or work in an area where restaurants and ready-to-eat foods are so available.
+While eating out on a regular basis can have an adverse impact on your health, you can take charge by paying attention to what you plan to order and how much you eat.
 The next time you head to your favourite on-the-go or dine-in resto, follow these nine dietitian-approved tips to help you make healthier food choices while eating out…

 Take a good look at the menu

 Before you cave into your cravings, take a good look at the menu.
 How is your favourite menu item prepared?
 Healthier cooking methods include steamed, broiled, baked, roasted and grilled.
 Food that is deep-fried, fried, breaded or food that includes stuffing are typically higher in calories and fat (sadly!).

 More vegetables (and pay a little extra if you need to)

 According to the Behavioural Risk Factor Survey that was conducted by Hong Kong’s Department of Health, only 20.5% of the surveyed participants between ages 18 and 64 years old consume five or more servings of vegetables and fruits on a daily basis.
 This is astoundingly low as the World Health Organization recommends all adults eat at least five servings of vegetables and fruits a day to prevent chronic diseases such as obesity, diabetes, heart disease and cancer.